jrsoftware/issrc/README.md

 Once that's done, you're set!
 The next time you push a branch to your fork, the workflow will be triggered automatically.

-### Setting up code-signing with Continuous Integration

-If you have a code-signing certificate, you can use that in the Continuous Integration to produce artifacts that are code-signed, too, as long as the certificate does not require any local-only security factor such as a USB security key.
-To use the certificate, you first have to add the repository [secret] `CODESIGN_P12`, using as value the base64-encoded file contents of the certificate's `.p12` file (obtain this value e.g. by running `base64 -w 0
-<my-certificate.p12`).
-Then, add the corresponding certificate password as
-repository secret named `CODESIGN_PASS`.

-Once these two repository secrets are set, the Continuous Integration will automatically pick them up and code-sign the generated executable files.

-Note: These repository secrets are only _used_ in the Continuous Integration, and will _not_ be included in the build artifacts.

 <!-- Link references -->
 [CONTRIBUTING.md]: <CONTRIBUTING.md>
 [Projects\Lzma2\Encoder]: <Projects/Lzma2/Encoder>